 Physical Transfer of Electronic Data

-Physical transfers of Loyola Sensitive Data must be encrypted.
-Archiving Loyola Sensitive data to a physical medium is not recommended, but is permitted if the data is encrypted.
+Any time Loyola Protected data or Loyola Sensitive data is placed on a medium such as a CD, DVD, or portable drive to facilitate a physical transfer, either entirely within Loyola or between Loyola and a 3rd party, that data must be encrypted.
+Archiving Loyola Protected data or Loyola Sensitive data to a physical medium is not recommended, but is permitted if the data is encrypted.
 All archiving should be done electronically, so that it is stored in a controlled data center and backed up by ITS.

-ITS will install software that is capable of encrypting the entire hard drive on all ITS supported Loyola computers and electronic devices subject to this Policy.
-ITS will install encryption software on non-ITS-supported computers and devices if the software is compatible.
-If the computer or device is not compatible with the approved ITS encryption software and an acceptable alternative cannot be found, then Loyola Sensitive and Loyola Protected data may not be stored on the device.
+ITS will install software that is capable of encrypting the entire hard drive on all identified Loyola computers and electronic devices subject to this Policy.
 Users who require encryption software should contact ITS to arrange installation of encryption software.

 If you have questions about this policy, please contact the Information Security team at DataSecurity@luc.edu.